-And yet, until today it didn’t click just how much a hold those years and years of “chin up!
-Imagine a string is attached to the top of your head pulling you upwards, think of your lines, and you must be precise!” still have on me.
+And yet, until today, it didn’t click just how much a hold that muscle memory of “chin up!
+Imagine a string is attached to the top of your head pulling you upwards, think of your lines, and you must be precise!” still has on me.

 When moving around the ring, I want to bring my feet together with each movement by doing a sashay.
-I don’t want to be light on my feet, keeping my weight relatively equally distributed in the center so I can adjust to my opponent; I want to shift my weight with each step, to ensure I have a standing leg and a working leg.
-I struggle to be fluid with my punches fearing looking slopping and uncontrolled.
+I don’t want to be light on my feet, keeping my weight relatively equally distributed in the center so I can adjust to my opponent.
+Instead, I want to shift my weight with each step to ensure I have a “standing leg” and a “working leg.”
+I struggle to be fluid with my punches fearing looking sloppy and uncontrolled.
 I want to have “choreography.”
-As a result, I end up moving robotically with my chin up, my torso long, and my feet too often together; basically, setting myself up to be immediately knocked-out.
+As a result, I end up moving robotically with my chin up, my torso long, and my feet too close together.
+Basically, I’m setting myself up to be immediately knocked-out.

 I’m not intentionally trying to apply ballet to boxing and yet that is exactly what my body is doing.
 Even without recent practice, my body remembers.
 It automatically calls upon what it knows, even when it’s not remotely helpful.